Hardware Binning Explained: Silicon Quality, Component Selection & the Silicon Lottery

 • Temperature tolerance

-These binned memory ICs are then sold to RAM module manufacturers like G.Skill, Corsair, Kingston, and others who build them into retail memory kits.
+These binned memory ICs are then sold to RAM module manufacturers like G.Skill, Corsair, and Kingston who build them into retail kits.

-Premium DDR5 kits using Samsung B-die, Micron A-die, or Hynix M-die ICs represent the highest bins capable of the best combination of frequency and timings.
+Premium DDR4 kits using Samsung B-die represent the gold standard for tight timings and low-latency performance.
+On the DDR5 side, Samsung B-die DDR5, Micron A-die, and SK Hynix M-die/A-die represent the highest bins capable of the best frequency and timing combinations.

 IC Identification

-Memory enthusiasts often refer to specific "dies" like Samsung B-die or Micron A-die.
-These represent specific generations of memory ICs from these manufacturers, with each having different characteristics and overclocking potential.
+Memory enthusiasts refer to specific "dies" like Samsung B-die or Micron A-die.
+These represent specific generations of memory ICs with different characteristics and overclocking potential.
+Tools like Thaiphoon Burner can identify your ICs.

 Storage Binning